[Last updated: 1 February 2026, unless otherwise noted]

 Corporate governance

-The DFSA imposes a general corporate governance principle that requires a company to have a corporate governance framework that is adequate to promote prudent and sound management in the long term interests of the company and its shareholders.
-In addition, companies wishing to list on Nasdaq Dubai must comply with certain specific corporate governance principles, which are further described in section 5 below.
+DIFC Law No. 1 of 2012 (the Markets Law) imposes a general corporate governance requirement for a listed company to have a corporate governance framework that is adequate to promote prudent and sound management in the long term interests of the company and its shareholders.
+In addition, companies wishing to list on Nasdaq Dubai must comply with certain specific corporate governance principles, which are further described in the section entitled Corporate governance.

 Sponsor